Mr. Wilson, the Russians, or the Russians acting for Mr. Wilson?

 Actually, the implication of the final meeting with Ulysses suggests that the Russians had the woman killed, at Edward's request.
 In that scene, Edward declines to work with Ulysses.
 However, Ulysses replies that there will come a time in the future when he may seek a favor from Edward.
 He then abruptly changes topics to discuss the fact that this woman, whom he earlier noted can be trusted by neither side, is about to join Edward's family.
 And doesn't Edward want her to join his family?
 He does not reply.

-However, later, Ulysses's Russian companion asks if he can borrow a dollar to make a purchase.
+However, later, Ulysses's Russian companion asks if he can borrow a dollar to make a purchase for his son.
 Edward hands him a single dollar bill, and then says that it would be a cardinal sin to not be generous.

 At the very beginning of the film, you'll remember that a small boy hands a bill to Edward on the bus.
 The serial number is later checked against a list--an agent named 'Cardinal' is sending a message to CIA.
 (In Tom Clancy's novel _The Cardinal of the Kremlin_, 'Cardinal' is the code-name for the CIA's most high-placed agent in the Kremlin.)